LRKFallon/hacker_news-analysis-2007-to-2017-with-SQL/README.md

 # hacker_news-analysis-2007-to-2017-with-SQL
-Using SQL to analysis the posts and contributors to ycombinator's hacker news from inception in 2007 to 2017
+Using SQL to analysis the posts and contributors to ycombinator's hacker news from inception in 2007 to 2017.
+This project just works with relational database manipulation, queries and aggregate functions.
+It does not involve multiple tables.

 /* What are the top 10 sotries on Hack News between 2007 and 2017 */
 SELECT title, score